 And most importantly, we need to invest in our people, our infrastructure, and our future.
 Roads and bridges are degrading.
 Internet service is often slow and unreliable, with few alternatives in most places.
 Our power grid is one major disaster away from collapse, running on antiquated technology.
 Automation continues to increase productivity and decrease jobs, while wages decline in real value.
 Rent is far too high and we have more empty houses than houseless people.
 How much does it cost to open a door?

 Even if rebuilding infrastructure brings one last rush of traditional jobs for everybody, we will need to rethink our relationship to work, and how we provide the basic necessities.
 In the meantime, millions still go without, forced through expensive and dehumanizing systems to access barely livable scraps of support.
 We must eliminate the administrative waste and get resources directly to the people who need them.

 All that requires electing anti-authoritarian people who can't be bought.
 People who value religious freedom, bodily autonomy, human well-being, and radical honesty.
 The only way to build a world where we can all live in peace is to do it together.
 We would be honored to represent the interests of all residents of CD03.

 Liberty: All people have the right to freedom of religious practice, and freedom from religious law, including full bodily autonomy.

 Equality: All people have the right to equal representation and treatment under the law, regardless of their traits or self-expression.

-Equity: All people have the right to be empowered to fulfill their potential, and supported based on need, not left behind because they're different.
+Equity: All people have the right to be supported based on need, not left behind because they're different.